jmistichelli/Hotspot-Shield-VPN-GUI/README.md

     defaultlocation = 'US - United States'

 # hotspot-shield.desktop
 This is the application shortcut.
 Copy this to the desktop.
 Right click on it and click 'Allow Launching'.
 The shortcut assumes you have the python files in /usr/local/bin/.
 It also assumes you are using /usr/share/icons/HighContrast/48x48/status/network-wireless-hotspot.png as the icon.
-Adjust the file as necessary to reflect the location and filenames in your implementation.
+Adjust the contents as necessary to reflect the location and filenames in your implementation.